 Automated Deployment of PHP Applications using git

 Lets fix that….
 Here is a quick heroku-ish git deployment workflow for your PHP applications.
-We will be using WordPress for this example.
+We will be using Wordpress for this example.
 The same steps can be adapted for Drupal or any other PHP application.

-Our goal is to development and test new features, themes, and plugins for WordPress locally on our development machine.
+Our goal is to development and test new features, themes, and plugins for Wordpress locally on our development machine.
 When changes are working properly, we want to deploy them to our live site with one command:

 git push origin master